ci-compass/cicf/week04-git-and-coding-standards/README.md

     git config --global init.defaultBranch main

 Git tracks changes to the files inside an entire directory.
-Lets make a directory to work in.
+Let's make a directory to work in.
 We will make a new Git repository in this directory for us to practice making commits.

     $ mkdir first-repo